 Mr. Smith is the Chair of the Board of Directors of the Corporation.
 Mr. Smith currently has a portfolio of non-executive and advisor roles across the energy, infrastructure and utility sectors.
-In addition to chairing Capstone, he is a non-executive director of Scottish Water, a public utility, a non-executive director and chair of Diversified Energy From Waste Management Ltd., a waste to energy and district heating business, a non-executive director of Cadent Gas Ltd., and also a non-executive director of Orbital Marine Tidal Ltd., a tidal energy development company.
+In addition to chairing Capstone, he is a non-executive director and chair of Diversified Energy From Waste Management Ltd., a waste to energy and district heating business, a non-executive director of Cadent Gas Ltd., and also a non-executive director of Orbital Marine Tidal Ltd., a tidal energy development company.
 He is also Senior Advisor to Icon Infrastructure LLP, an investor in infrastructure businesses in the UK, Europe and North America.
-Mr. Smith is also a Trustee of the Energy Institute based in London.
 Prior to this Mr. Smith was Managing Director of Generation at SSE Plc ("SSE") from 2005 to 2016 where he was responsible for leading SSE's Power Generation and Gas Storage business in the UK and Ireland.
 He was a member of SSE's management board from 2010 to 2015 and chaired the SSE health and safety committee.
+He was also a non-executive director of Scottish Water between 2016 and 2021.
 Mr. Smith is a Chartered Chemical Engineer from Edinburgh University with an MBA from Henley Management College.
 He is a Fellow of both the Institute of Chemical Engineers and the Energy Institute.